akshayDev17/backendMasterClass/README.md

         }
         ```
         1. `measure(r)` will fail because there is no implementation of `perim()` method for the `struct rect`, whereas `measure(c)` will be sucessful.
+11. [`Meanings of :one, :many, :exec annotations`](https://docs.sqlc.dev/en/stable/reference/query-annotations.html) w.r.t. the `accounts.sql` file.
+    1. Not necessary to add `LIMIT` and `OFFSET` for the `:many` SQL Annotation.
+    2.
 10. **How did SQLC create models for entries and transfers when accounts.sql(inside db/query) only had create statement for Accounts?**
-    1. if the accounts.sql file is messed up, an error is thrown, hence not creating the further `.go` files.
+    1. if the `accounts.sql` file is messed up, an error is thrown, hence not creating the further `.go` files.

+# How does `sqlc generate` work?
+1. `Dockerfile` runs `go run scripts/release.go -docker`.
+2. The `if *docker` snippet then runs the go build command via `exec.Command`(same as `os.system` in Python)
+    1. The entire command = `go build -a -ldflags -extldflags \"-static\" -X github.com/kyleconroy/sqlc/internal/cmd.version=1.8.0` (here I've put the latest version manually, but the snippet before this determines the actual version).
+1. `go build` creates a binary, which can then be [executed as](https://gobyexample.com/command-line-arguments) : `go build fileName.go ; ./fileName` -

 # Why DB Migrations?